 with $\alpha_1= 1+ 1.93378 \cdot 10^{-8}$ and $\alpha_2 = 1.04320$, for all $x\geq e^{40}$.
-The latter is an improvement on the previous upper bound used in \cite{KadiriLumley} from Costa Pereira \cite{Costa}.
+The latter is an improvement on the previous upper bound used in \cite{KadiriLumley}, from Costa Pereira \cite{Costa}.

-Working with $\psi(x)$ enables one to implement the explicit Riemann--von Mangoldt formula \cite[\S 17]{Davenport}, which involves a sum over the non-trivial zeros of $\zeta(s)$, which can be estimated using our present understanding of the density and location of these zeros.
-We will detail the most recent estimates in the remainder of this section.
-Henceforth, unless otherwise stated, suppose that $s=\sigma+it$, $\rho=\beta+i\gamma$ is a non-trivial zero of $\zeta(s)$ whenever $0<\beta<1$, and $Z(\zeta)$ denotes the set of non-trivial zeros of $\zeta(s)$.
+In working with $\psi(x)$ we can use the truncated explicit Riemann--von Mangoldt formula \cite[\S 17]{Davenport}.
+One of the terms in this formula is a sum over the non-trivial zeros of $\zeta(s)$, which can be estimated using zero-density estimates and zero-free regions.
+We detail the most recent of these estimates in the following sections.
+Henceforth, unless otherwise stated, suppose that $s=\sigma+it$, $\rho=\beta+i\gamma$ is a non-trivial zero of $\zeta(s)$ with $0<\beta<1$, and $Z(\zeta)$ denotes the set of non-trivial zeros of $\zeta(s)$.